tlswg/tls13-spec/draft-ietf-tls-tls13.md

   extension OIDs.

-  This document defines matching rules for two standard certificate extensions defined in [RFC5280]:
+  This document defines matching rules for two standard certificate extensions defined in {{RFC5280}}:

-  - Key Usage extension in a certificate matches the request when all key usage bits asserted in the request are also asserted in the Key Usage certificate extension.
+  - The Key Usage extension in a certificate matches the request when all key usage bits asserted in the request are also asserted in the Key Usage certificate extension.

-  - Extended Key Usage extension in a certificate matches the request when all key purpose OIDs present in the request are also found in the Extended Key Usage certificate extension.
+  - The Extended Key Usage extension in a certificate matches the request when all key purpose OIDs present in the request are also found in the Extended Key Usage certificate extension.
 The special anyExtendedKeyUsage OID MUST NOT be used in the request.

   Separate specifications may define matching rules for other certificate